1,1,3,3-Tetramethylguanidine

 Tetramethylguanidine is an organic compound with the formula HNC(N(CH_{3})_{2})_{2}.
-This colourless liquid is a strong base, as judged by the high pK_{a} of its conjugate acid.
+This colourless liquid, while technically a "weak base," is a relatively strong base, as judged by the high pK_{a} of its conjugate acid.

 It was originally prepared from tetramethylthiourea via S-methylation and amination, but alternative methods start from cyanogen iodide.

 Uses

 Tetramethylguanidine is mainly used as a strong, non-nucleophilic base for alkylations, often as a substitute for the more expensive DBU and DBN.
 Since it is highly water-soluble, it is easily removed from mixtures in organic solvents.
 It is also used as a base-catalyst in the production of polyurethane.